 Pro Bono Challenge

-Law students are strongly encouraged to volunteer for one or more pro bono projects.
-The Law School’s Pro Bono Challenge recognizes those students who complete 75 hours or more of pro bono before they graduate (25 hours for LL.M. students).
+Law students are encouraged to volunteer beginning as early as their first semester of law school.
+The Pro Bono Challenge recognizes those students who complete 75 hours or more of pro bono before they graduate (25 hours for LL.M. students).
 Students who have logged at least 75 hours are honored at commencement and receive a Dean-signed certificate of recognition.
-In 2023, 82 graduates completed the Challenge (Class of 2023).
+In 2024, 95 graduates completed the Challenge (Class of 2024).
 In addition, the graduate who best demonstrates an “extraordinary commitment to pro bono service” is honored with the annual Pro Bono Award.
 1Ls who log at least 25 hours in their first year and 2Ls who log at least 50 hours by the end of their second year are also commended for their service.
-(Class of 2024 - 2L Update/Class of 2025 Update)
+(Class of 2025 - 2L Update/Class of 2026 Update).

+New pro bono postings are emailed to students by the Pro Bono Office on a weekly basis.
 By participating in pro bono service and logging hours toward the Pro Bono Challenge, students help clients in need, gain practical legal skills and build professional networks.
+All projects posted on GoodWorks qualify as pro bono for purposes of the Pro Bono Challenge.
+Please note that not all posted opportunities will qualify as pro bono for the New York State Bar’s 50-hour requirement.

 To qualify for the Pro Bono Challenge, the pro bono work must be: